 The relaxation part

 In a two location trip to Spain, the relaxation part is the time that you get to put your feet up, enjoy the weather, the local food and most importantly the company of your family.
-That is why it’s best to stay clear of activity-filled urban centres and instead go for something along the coastline of Spain in places such as the Costa del Sol and the Costa Blanca.
+That is why it's best to stay clear of activity-filled urban centres and instead go for something along the coastline of Spain in places such as the Costa del Sol and the Costa Blanca.
 With temperatures of up to 30 degrees centigrade in the summer to bathe in.
-As well as economy set up around seasonal visitors when you will find reasonably priced and delicious restaurants serving local fare, it easy to see why the Spanish coast is one of the most popular choices for a relaxing break.
+As well as economy set up around seasonal visitors and people who retire and move to Spain, when you will find reasonably priced and delicious restaurants serving local fare, it easy to see why the Spanish coast is one of the most popular choices for a relaxing break.

 The perfect accommodation for this part of your Spanish break is renting a villa with a pool, like the ones available from Holiday homes in Spain, and other providers online.
 Then you don't even need to leave the grounds to take a dip to cool off when it's hot.
 Meaning there is no excuse to not relax totally, and get that true sense of being refreshed from your break